Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Results

 On average, obtaining coupons raised consumer daily out-of-pocket expenditure by ¥1.80---a roughly 12 percent increase relative to the average daily unsubsidized expenditure of ¥15.04 during the treatment period.
 Total spending rose even more, reflecting the additional government subsidy.
 Meanwhile, expenditure on unsubsidized orders showed no statistically significant change, suggesting that the treatment effects of digital coupons do not spill over to non-discounted transactions.

 We next examine whether the estimated effects are supported by the parallel trends assumption.
 Figure \ref{fig:did_ptt} illustrates the group-level time trends for the treatment and control groups.
 Prior to the coupon event, the two groups followed parallel trends, supported by an F-statistic of 0.31.
-Notably, the treatment group's out-of-pocket expenditure substantially outpaced that of the control group during the treatment period, but the difference disappeared almost immediately after the event ended.
-This visual evidence of immediate convergence echoes our discussion in Section~\ref{sec:model-did}, suggesting that the coupon-induced boost to consumption does not persist beyond the treatment period.
+During the treatment period, the treatment group's out-of-pocket expenditure outpaced that of the control group, with the gap largest in the first weeks of the program and tapering visibly during the latter half.
+After the program ended, the two groups converged fully.
 The figure also shows that the control group consumed slightly more than the treatment group during the two weeks after the coupon event, though this visual pattern requires formal statistical testing, which we conduct in the following analysis.